JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_08/lecture.md

 Disadvantages:
 - The computation graph is created and differentiated during every computation, which might be costly.
 In most deep learning applications, this overhead is negligible in comparison to time of needed to perform the operations itself (`ReverseDiff.jl` allows to compile the tape).
+- The compiler has limited options for optimization, since the tape is created during the execution.
 - Since computation graph is dynamic, it cannot be optimized as the static graph, the same holds for the memory allocations.

 A more complete example which allow to train feed-forward neural network on GPU can be found [here](ffnn.jl).